Financial Advice

 going ahead.

-Percentage fees are a bit like commission in that they're calculated as a percentage of the amount you invest, but you pay them to the adviser directly (rather than
+Percentage fees are a bit like commission in that they're calculated as a percentage of the amount you invest, but you pay them to the adviser directly or opt for them to be deducted from your

-Fee based advisers tend to most often charge percentage fees when advising on or managing investments You should really try to avoid upfront percentage fees
+Fee based advisers tend to most often charge percentage fees when advising on or managing investments You should really try to avoid high, fixed upfront percentage fees

 unless they end up being lower than an hourly fee for similar advice - if you don't then you could end up paying a fortune when investing larger sums.